-One of the benefits of computing $\pmb{\tilde\kappa}^*$ as opposed to computing $\pmb\kappa^*$ is that the matrix $\tilde{\Omega}_q$ in Eq.\ \eqref{matrix_rep} has a number of rows equal to 2$K$, where $K$ is the number of frequencies, which is typically lower than the number of rows $T$ of the matrix ${\Omega}_q$ in Eq.\ \eqref{matrix_rep_time}.
+The main benefits of computing $\pmb{\tilde\kappa}^*$, as opposed to computing $\pmb\kappa^*$, is that the matrix $\tilde{\Omega}_q$ in Eq.\ \eqref{matrix_rep} has a number of rows equal to 2$K$, where $K$ is the number of frequencies, which is typically much lower than the number of rows $T$ of the matrix ${\Omega}_q$ in Eq.\ \eqref{omegaq}.
 This results in lower computational cost, a simplified interpretation and analysis, and more efficient calculations.
-While especially useful for periodic or narrowband inputs, understanding the relationship between errors in the time and frequency domains remains essential, due to the inherently temporal nature of learning in reservoirs.
+While especially useful for periodic or narrowband inputs, an essential step is to understand the relationship between errors in the time and frequency domains, due to the inherently temporal nature of learning in reservoirs.
 Theorem 2 explicitly establishes this relationship.